 1. Target Practice

-When using Facebook to place ads, you have the privilege selecting your audience.
+When using Facebook to place ads, you have the privilege of selecting your audience.
 You can target people who like your page to increase sales.
 Or target an audience based on interests that relate to your product.
 In both cases, Facebook provides a great option to increase sales and generate leads.
 Facebook ads will keep your cost per conversion down and increase branding.

 Developing the perfect target audience is an elegant process.
-Many ads need to modification after the first try.
+Many ads need modification after the first try.
 Matt Edstom, head of marketing of a new health-science startup, BioClarity mentions,

 “Not every target audience profile you developed will strike gold on the first try.
 It is important to track the data and make adjustments accordingly.
 Often time a simple tweak here and there is what propels your Facebook ad into experiencing higher engagement metrics and more conversions.”